nikolockenvitz/tools/README.md

   The script is optimized to start multiple processes so that it is hard to kill them with task manager.
   There is also a script to kill all processes, but you may have to run it several times to get all processes.

+- decisionmatrix

+  Webpage to create decision matrices.
+  It's available on https://nikolockenvitz.de/decisionmatrix but you can also run it locally or host it yourself.
+  It's still in progress.

 - rcj-current-delay

   For the RoboCup Junior Rescue competition I wanted to show the participants how long the current delay is at each competition field.